Oushesh/llm_rust_django_backend/README.md

    Example: Google shares drop by 100 million because of misplaced
       information from

+    Flowapp: Reduces time footprint from coversation to solution. (pitch this) Call to setup of pipelines for a given customer directly from video.
+    Good support.

 ## Solution:
     * Prompt Engineering, Reinforcement Learning Human Feedback (RLHF):
         -- Pros and Cons: Prompt engineering requires lots of effort to build